-Aivero See is a platform for capturing, compression, transport and inspection of 2D and 3D video.
+Aivero is a platform for capturing, compressing, transporting, and inspecting 2D and 3D video.

 - Remotely view live camera feeds in the comfort of their browser